Mosaic Oak Tree Plaque Dedications

 The Peter J. Shields Oak Grove is located in the west end of the Arboretum, near the Gazebo, the Arboretum Teaching Nursery, and Nature’s Gallery Court.
 The mosaic tree plaques are located along the Oak Discovery Trail and Oak Diversity Trail, two branches of a walking path that winds through scenic areas of the grove.
 Each plaque is associated with a specific oak tree along the trail.

-Dedicating a tree plaque along the Peter J. Shields Oak Grove supports the Arboretum’s education programs for children and families.
-Each oak tree plaque dedication includes a 12’ x 1.5” ceramic tile engraved with your custom inscription and mounted on the lower front face of the mosaic tree plaque.
-Gifts are fully tax-deductible.
+Tree plaque dedications in the Peter J. Shields Oak Grove support the Arboretum’s education programs for children and families.
+Each oak tree plaque dedication includes a 12’ x 1.5” ceramic tile engraved with the donor's custom inscription and mounted on the lower front face of the mosaic tree plaque.
+As of 2022, we are sold out of tree plaques available for new dedications.